hohler/Mensa-Webservice/README.md

 ###Get all available canteens
-You can use the following URIs to get all available canteens:
+You can use the following URI to get all available canteens:
 ```
 http://mensa.xonix.ch/mensas
 ```